Princesseuh/hugo-royal-theme/README.md

 twitter = "YOUR_TWITTER_HANDLE"
 ```

+Don't add the at (@) sign, Royal will add it automatically

 ## Page Parameters

 A few parameters are supported to disable certain features or change the opengraph icon on a per page basis

 ### Disable the "Edit this Page" link

 Add `editthispage: false` to your page's front matter

 ### Disable the right sidebar

 Add `onthispage: false` to your page's front matter

 ### Specify an OpenGraph icon

 Add `og_image: "{IMAGE_URL}"` to your page's front matter

 ### Limit Table of Content depth